-Liniments are one of the easiest preparations for the home herbalist to make.
-Using a basic recipe to get started, you can change up the herbs and essential oils to create various types.
+This cooling muscle spray is one of the easiest preparations for the home herbalist to make.
+Using the basic recipe to get started, you can change up the herbs and essential oils to create various types.

-To make this spray, herbs are soaked in a solvent.
-Liniments can be sprayed and rubbed into the skin.
+This spray can be misted directly on the skin and massaged in to help with occasional tired muscles from over-exertion.
 Traditionally, basic rubbing alcohol has been used as the base for topical liniments, but witch hazel, vinegar, and vodka can also be used with good results.